 New Jersey Nursing Home Abuse Lawyer

 Nursing home abuse cases are in New Jersey and national news every week.
 While these violations of older Americans’ basic rights are illegal in New Jersey and throughout the nation, they continue to occur despite our collective best efforts to bring them to the attention of more people.
-If you have a loved one who has endured nursing home abuse in Mercer County, Burlington County, Somerset County, Middlesex County, or anywhere else in New Jersey, a Hamilton Nursing Home Abuse Lawyer at Kalavruzos, Mumola, Hartman, Lento & Duff, LLC is ready to help.
+If you have a loved one who has endured nursing home abuse in Mercer County, Burlington County, Somerset County, Middlesex County, or anywhere else in New Jersey, a New Jersey Nursing Home Abuse Lawyer at Kalavruzos, Mumola, Hartman, Lento & Duff, LLC is ready to help.

 Just because there are laws in place to protect elderly people in New Jersey does not mean they are in fact protected.
 So many factors can come into play when people in nursing homes and long-term care facilities do not receive the humane treatment they deserve.
 Sometimes it is an attempt to cut corners and save money on care.
 At other times it is a lack of adequate processes, supervision, or the quality and quantity of staff training.
 Regardless of the reason, the injuries elderly people in New Jersey have suffered through nursing home abuse has been severe and has resulted in many deaths.